Getting Up and Running Locally With Docker¶

 Take the certificates that you generated and place them in a folder called

-certs on the projects root folder.
+certs in the project’s root folder.
 Assuming that you registered your local hostname as

 my-dev-env.local, the certificates you will put in the folder should have the names